 Chicago, Illinois 60606-3182

-Mrs. Chavarria joined Broward College in 2015.
+Dr. Chavarria joined Broward College in 2015.
 She previously was a Radiography Program faculty member at Miami-Dade College.
 She is registered in radiography, Cat Scan, & Magnetic Resonance Imaging.
-Professor Chavarria has 13 years of clinical experience in Dade & Broward counties.
+Dr. Chavarria has over 16 years of clinical experience in Dade & Broward counties.

 Jelissa Cruz, AS, R.T.(R)(M)